Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 For shading purposes, it can be useful to bake a global map of the terrain.
 A global map basically takes the average albedo of the ground all over the terrain, which allows other elements of the scene to use that without having to recompute the full blending process that the ground shader goes through.
 The current use cases for a global map is to tint grass, and use it as a distance fade in order to hide texture tiling in the very far distance.
 Together with the terrain's normal map it could also be used to make minimap previews.

 To bake a global map, select the `HTerrain` node, go to the `Terrain` menu and click `Bake global map`.
-This will produce a texture in the terrain data directory which will be used by the default shaders automatically.
+This will produce a texture in the terrain data directory which will be used by the default shaders automatically, depending on your settings.

 Level of detail